These are the options available in the Device menu:

 Note: If you are using Internet Explorer 5.5 or earlier, the WUI will display the settings on the screen rather than save them to a file.
 We suggest that you upgrade your browser or install a different browser.

 You can either check the U.S. Robotics Web site for newer firmware (by clicking Check for Update), or you might receive new firmware from your Internet Service Provider.
 With the new firmware file on your computer's hard drive, click Browse to locate the file and Update to perform the upgrade.
 The process takes about two minutes to complete.
 You will see a status bar like the following.
-Do not turn off the router or unplug any cables while it performs the upgrade.
+Do not turn off the gateway or unplug any cables while it performs the upgrade.